 What is it?

-Grief is what a person experiences when they lose something important.
-It includes thoughts, feelings and behaviours.
+Grief is what a person experiences when they lose something or someone close to them.
+People often associated grief with the death of a pet or loved one.
+However, people can also experience grief after any important loss in their life.
+It impacts people emotionally, physically, mentally and spiritually.
 The person might feel numb, anxious, sad, heartbroken, angry, scared or guilty.
 They might even feel relieved or peaceful at times.
 They might also have very negative thoughts or act out.

 Everyone experiences grief differently and for a different period of time.
 Feelings may also be stronger or less noticeable, based on how important the loss is.

 - lose a loved one (a pet or loved one dies)

 - break up with a partner